University Preservation Internship- field 2026

 - Detail oriented.
 To meet specifications of project at hand and to keep themselves safe.

 - Math skills.
-Knowledge of basic math and computer skills are important.
-Understand basic geometry to visualize how the wood pieces will fit together.
+Knowledge of basic math and strong computer skills are important.

 - Physical stamina & strength.
 Ability to endure long periods of standing and repetitious movements.